Purpose

 Active Comparator

+At month 12, eligible subjects will be randomized to undergo repeat SLT either annually at low energy or as needed at standard energy.
 Standard SLT will be performed as follows: beginning at 0.8 mJ, energy will be titrated up or down within the first 5-10 spots until champagne bubbles are visualized with every 2nd or 3rd spot.
 Energy can be titrated throughout the procedure, in response to variations in pigmentation, to ensure the appearance of champagne bubbles with every 2nd or 3rd spot throughout the full 360° treatment.
 Energy should be increased if no bubbles are seen with 5 consecutive spots and decreased if bubbles are seen with 5 consecutive spots.
-Regardless of energy level randomization, energy may be adjusted downward in 0.1mJ increments throughout the procedure in response to factors such as heavy focal pigmentation or patient discomfort.

 • Procedure: Standard Energy SLT